 Goat meat is extremely lean, healthy, and tasty.
 Home butchering is fairly easy.
 Supplies required are some sharp, good knives, a .22 gun to instantly and humanely kill the goat, bins/buckets for the waste, and a clean area to process the carcass.
 You get a couple roasts, quite a bit of steak meat, and all the rest can be made into burger or sausage.
-If you are interested in learning how to butcher a goat, contact me.
-If we are locals, I would be willing to drop by to assist or you could come to observe next time I butcher out a goat.

 Note on Registries: Registration of dairy goats has proven a very helpful tool in producing some amazing animals.
 Registration of a goat can mean nothing or it can mean everything.
 Remember, you get what you pay for.
 Expect to pay big bucks for the good stock, and expect to pay little to nothing for those goats that probably shouldn't reproduce and pass it's bad genetics on.
 Papers do NOT make the animal, despite what some unethical breeders will do by putting a lower price on animals 'without papers'.
 A goat does not magically become worth more with papers, IMO.
 Anywho, there are several abbreviations noted below.
 ADGA is the American Dairy Goat Association.
 NMGA is the National Miniature Goat Association.
 MDGA is the Miniature dairy Goat Association.
 AGS is the American Goat Society..
 NPGA is the National Pygmy Goat Association.
 KGBA is the Kinder Goat Breeders Association.
 The boers have two registries currently- ABGA (American Boer Goat Association) and the USBGA (United States Boer Goat Association)